FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Feeling a bit better today, was able to do some exercises for CS50 and started working on Pybites challenge 10  but was unable to finish.

 **Thoughts:** I'm a bit upset that I missed another day of the challenge, but yesterday I was feeling pretty bad.
 Today wasn't as productive as it should be, but I feel a bit better so Im trying to use my time as best as possible.

+### Day 28: January 2, 2018 (Building an AI, DataCamp)
+##### Building an AI, DataCam

+**Today's Progress**: Took two lessons on Building an AI and practiced some code on datacamp.

+**Thoughts:** I'm still recovering from being sick.
+Today I spent most of my time studying for annual exams for my job.
+I was able to code a bit in the evening.